adey-px/cluster-music/README.md

 ## 2.0 UX
 The web Application is developed for any user who enjoys playing audio music for relaxation or any other personal reason

-### 2.1 User storiess
+### 2.1 User stories
 As a user, I want to:
 1. click on any audio to play it
+2. navigate around within the site
+3. search audio by title or artist's name
-2. create an account and login successfully
+4. create an account and login successfully
-3. upload my own audio to the site to allow other users to listen to it
+5. upload my own audio to the site to allow other users to listen to it
-4. view list of my own audios and be able to edit or delete them
+6. view the list of my own audios and be able to edit or delete them
-5. save favourite audio as a playlist
+7. save favourite audios on the site to create a playlist

-As a Pro user, I want to:
+In addition to the user stories above, as a Pro user, I want to:
 1. make payment and download audio from the site to my computer

+In addition to what other users do, as an Admin user, I want to:
+1. view all audios uploaded on the site
+2. check that the audios complies with site owner's policy
+3. edit or delete any audio that violates site owner's policy

 ### 2.2 Wireframes
 In order to bring the idea of this project to life, wireframes were produced with the use of marker & paper.
 The folder named "wireframes" has been uploaded in this project's GitHub repository.
 The folder contains images of the wireframes designed to show Desktop, Tablet and Mobile views of various pages of the application